defuse/crackstation-hashdb/README.md

 Once a wordlist has been indexed, you can not modify the wordlist file without breaking the indexes.
-Appending to the wordlist is safe in that it will not break the indexes, but the words you append (obviously) won't be indexed, unless you re-generate the index.
+Appending to the wordlist is safe in that it will not break the indexes, but the words you append  won't be indexed, unless you re-generate the index.
 There is currently no way to add words to an index without re-generating the entire index.